adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/CourseSharingDownloading.md

 ### Expected result

 * Sharing a course displays it in the shared courses section for all users within your tenant.
-*   Only course owners can delete shared courses.
+* Shared courses can be deleted by anyone.
  * Admin users can delete any shared courses.

 5 - Courses Sharing - Specific users